 MICL's MBI portfolio is a large and stable book of business.
-There has been a small amount of geographic change to the geographic footprint with some growth in Brazil and China.
+There has been a small amount of change to the geographic footprint with some growth in Brazil, Germany and UK and a reduction in Russia and Turkey.
 The underlying vehicle mix (brands, models, age mix) remained largely unchanged over the last 12 months.
 MICL's policy wordings exclude inherent defects and design failures in order to prevent significant losses arising from a catastrophic component failure.
 In addition, the diverse range of vehicles, including the significant variety of brands, models and ages, means that the risks of any specific component failure impacting significantly upon the underlying profitability of the portfolio is diminished.
-MICL's largest manufacturer programme represented 26% (2016: 28%) of warranty registrations in 2017 (by GWP).

-In 2017, MICL delivered an underwriting surplus on its MBI book, reinforcing its strong track record in this area and in line with its business plan.
+In 2018, MICL delivered an underwriting surplus on its MBI book, reinforcing its strong track record in this area and in line with its business plan.
 The underlying loss ratio has been consistent over many years and generally in the region of 80% to 90% on a combined ratio basis.

-There were no regulatory changes in 2017, which had any material impact on the current business.
+There were no regulatory changes in 2018 that had any material impact on the current business.

-There were no significant programmes lost in 2017 (2016: None).
+There were no significant programmes lost in 2018 (2017: None).

 Reserve Risk is not material for MICL because MICL's loss reserves are very short tailed with over 90% of claims being paid within a year.
 MBI business is short tail with claims being made during the policy term or shortly after expiration and loss emergence patterns are quickly established.
-The average period on risk in the UK for policies written in 2017 was 12 months (2016: 12 months).
+The average period on risk in the UK for policies written in 2018 was 13 months (2017: 12 months).